chiranji01/Cloud-Based-AI-Mood-Aware-Movie-Recommendation-System/README.md

 **MoodFlix** is a cloud-based movie recommendation system that provides personalised movie recommendations based on a user's current mood and movie content.

-The system combines a **React.js frontend, Django backend, MySQL database, MovieLens dataset, TMDb API, and a content-based recommendation engine** to provide mood-aware movie recommendations and an interactive movie discovery experience.
+The system combines a React frontend, Django backend, MySQL database, MovieLens dataset, TMDb API, and a content-based recommendation engine to generate mood-aware movie suggestions.

-The project is currently in the **system integration, cloud integration, and testing stage**.
-As part of the cloud implementation, the Django backend and recommendation-engine environment have been deployed and tested using **Amazon EC2** with an **Amazon RDS MySQL** cloud database.

 This project is developed as part of the **NIT6150 – Advanced Project** at **Victoria University**.